viralemergence/.github/profile/README.md

 - the [VIRION](https://www.github.com/viralemergence/virion) database of host-virus interactions
 - [CLOVER](https://www.github.com/viralemergence/clover), the hand-curated backbone of VIRION (which includes non-viral pathogens)
 - the [insectDisease](https://www.github.com/viralemergence/insectDisease) R interface to the Ecological Database of the World's Insect Pathogens.

+✍️ There's even templates for sharing your own data, like the [COMET data standard](https://www.github.com/viralemergence/comet-standard).